 Grains can be made by cutting sounds into very small pieces.

-These small pieces can then be reassembled in a randomised order to create a granular cloud.
+These small pieces can then be reassembled in a randomized order to create a granular cloud .

 Properties of Grains

-The main properties of a grain can be described in terms of:
+The main properties of a grain can be described in:

 - Duration – how long is the grain?

 - Envelope – what is the shape of the grain over time?

 - Stamp – sometimes called “grain shape”, this is inherited from the properties of the source sound.